MajedAbuSharar/WROfiles/README.md

    This part is one of the most important parts , it controls our two DC motors , the back motor and the front motor , the back motor is atached to the wheels in the back and it works as an actuator motor and we can easely control it's speed , the front motor is atached with a steering system that controls the front wheels .

+# An Unexpected Problem

+While workin on the project , we bought an RC car , but while working on it , it broke , so we needed to change it , that took us a lot of time and money , we managed to search for a better RC body , evantually , we found one , it had an even better steering system and a stronger dc motor , but as usual , some problems were found , like the idea of having a small servo that needs to be changed , and many other problems .

 # Ending